 Elanor Dymott is the author of three novels, Every Contact Leaves A Trace, Silver and Salt and Slack-Tide.
 Her novels are published by Jonathan Cape in the UK, W.W.
 Norton in the US, and in translation.
 Her short stories are published in Stand, the Warwick Review and Algebra, and in anthologies such as Xo Orpheus (Penguin USA) and Novel of the World (Mondadori).

 She lives in London, where she is a Desk Editor at the Incorporated Council of Law Reporting, and is writing more fiction.
-She mentors new novelists and academic writers, and judges literary prizes, including the Betty Trask Award.
+She teaches writing at UCL, and has also taught for LSE, King’s College London and Warwick University.
 As often as possible, she swims in the sea off the Peloponnesian coast.

 photo: Lucy Pope